shahzaibk23/portfolio/content/project/soc-now/index.md

 title: SoC-Now
 subtitle: FINAL YEAR PROJECT (FYP)
 date: 2023-06-19T07:24:28.386Z
-summary: SoC-Now is a SoC Generator that will generate customized/configurable SoCs rapidly.
+summary: <﻿i> Final Year Project (FYP) </i> <br>SoC-Now is a SoC Generator that will generate customized/configurable SoCs rapidly.
 The generated SoC will be tested and verified based on industry standards.
 Additionally, SoC-Now will also provide the functionality of generating just only the Core standalone.
   Also, any Device or any other SoC Component can also be generated separately.
 draft: false
 featured: false
 links: